Skip to main content

 When an agent is loaded:

-This allows you to have a Go specialist agent using @coder tools to edit files, run tests, etc.
+This lets you have a Go-expert agent using @coder tools to edit files, run tests, etc. The agent’s model: and effort: preferences are honored in both modes.

 Tips